14 Logical vectors

 The rules for missing values in Boolean algebra are a little tricky to explain because they seem inconsistent at first glance:

-14.3.2 Order of operations
+12.3.2 Order of operations

 Note that the order of operations doesn’t work like English.
-Take the following code finds all flights that departed in November or December:
+Take the following code that finds all flights that departed in November or December:

 flights |>